About Bill Schindler

 Media Requests

-For interviews and other media requests, please contact Dominic at media@eatlikeahuman.com
+For interviews and other media requests, please contact Dominique at hello@eatlikeahuman.com

 Literary Representation